MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/trades/lumberjack.md

 # Lumberjack

-The Lumberjack job requires you to log trees, this job is essential to the logging industry and can be used to better advantage yourself in gathering and selling wood etc.
+As a Lumberjack, your primary task is to chop down trees.
+This job plays a crucial role in the logging industry and allows you to gather and sell wood efficiently.

-## Information
+## What Lumberjacks Do

-This job wouldn’t be made if you simply can destroy trees like a regular player!
-As a Lumberjack, you are given exclusive access to use the tree feller ability by using the left click to chop trees in one go!
-This is a Lumberjack only ability.
-This tree felling ability aiming to assist players by giving an advantage over possible competition by making trees easier to log.
+Being a Lumberjack isn't just about cutting trees like any other player.
+You have an exclusive ability known as the "Tree Feller."
+With a simple left-click, you can bring down entire trees at once.
+This special skill sets you apart from regular players and makes wood harvesting easier and more efficient.

-While everyone can sell logs, only you have access to the tree feller ability, which gives a competitive advantage.
+While anyone can sell logs, only Lumberjacks have the advantage of the Tree Feller ability, giving them a competitive edge in the industry.

-If you enjoy gathering wood and would like a boost in doing so, then this job could be suited for you!
-We hope you are able to obtain this job and we hope this job assists you in your tree related endeavours!
+If you enjoy collecting wood and want to excel at it, this job might be perfect for you.
+We hope you can obtain this role and that it enhances your tree-related endeavors.

-## Passed the exam?
-What now?
+## Passed the Exam?
+What Now?

-It's recommended that you purchase a plot and build a store, or rent a shop to sell your products in!
-Find available plots for sale/lease under #realty-adverts on our discord.
-You can also sell to businesses using /find {item name} and find a shop with either a minecart or enderchest.
+After passing the exam, it's recommended to purchase a plot or rent a shop to sell your wood products.
+You can find available plots in the #realty-adverts section on our Discord.
+Additionally, you can sell your wood to businesses using the /find {item name} command to locate shops with minecarts or enderchests.

-To gather resources, you can either buy them from player shops or obtain them yourself in the wild.
-To get to the wild, type /warp airport.
-Right click a monitor in the airport and choose out of 7 wild starting locations (pictured below).
+To gather resources, you can either buy them from player shops or obtain them in the wild.
+Access the wild by typing /warp airport and select one of the seven starting locations.
+(See the picture below).

 ![](https://i.imgur.com/tzWfNL8.png)

-(Check /map if you're looking for a specific biome).
+(Use /map to find specific biomes).

-For more info - read the [Making Money Guide](https://democracycraft.net/threads/making-money.1410/)
+For more information, read the [Making Money Guide](https://democracycraft.net/threads/making-money.1410/).

-You can find a company to work for with DC Jobs: [Join the DC Jobs Discord Server!](https://discord.gg/Q8rNjddjjh)
+You can also explore job opportunities with DC Jobs: [Join the DC Jobs Discord Server](https://discord.gg/Q8rNjddjjh).

-## Recipes
+## Crafting Recipes

-Lumberjacks also have the ability to change wood items (fences, doors, etc.) back into wood planks!

-All of the recipes available to the Lumberjack are done within a crafting table except for the specified blast furnace recipes.
+Lumberjacks have the unique ability to convert wood items (like fences and doors) back into wood planks.
+All these recipes are done within a crafting table, except for specified blast furnace recipes.

 <details>
-  <summary>Lumberjack Recipes</summary>
+  <summary>Available Recipes</summary>

-- slab -> 1 plank
+- Slab -> 1 plank

-- fence -> 1 plank
+- Fence -> 1 plank

-- stair -> 1 plank
+- Stair -> 1 plank

-- door -> 1 plank
+- Door -> 1 plank

-- trapdoor -> 1 plank
+- Trapdoor -> 1 plank

-- fence gate -> 1 plank
+- Fence Gate -> 1 plank

-- boat -> 2 planks
+- Boat -> 2 planks

-- sign -> 1 plank
+- Sign -> 1 plank
 </details>